jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Welcome

-Let nobody pass who doesn't a player god.
+Hello Stargazer.
+Thanks for choosing the forces of good!
+I know you'll love it here.
+It'll be wary at times, with ups and downs, but the best stories always are.
 We have many digital tools to use on our journey, but soon we'll have the greatest ever invented.
 A rulebook built for player gods.
 We're going to discover it together, so we can use it to Techvolutionize our world.

 First watch clip from Netflix's _Black Mirror_.
 It's a story of a crazed man who wants to talk with the CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.